arturonavax/env/docs/mac_os.md

     it in System Settings -> Keyboard -> Keyboard Shortcuts -> Mission Control ->
     Mission Control -> Switch to Desktop X (While the Desktops are active).

+  - Close is spaces more quickly: While in the Spaces bar, press `Option` to see all the close space buttons more quickly.

 - When the "Enter to send message" does not work: `Fn-Enter`

+- Zoom somewhere on the screen: Scroll while pressing the `Control` key.

+  - Accesibility -> Zoom -> Use scroll gesture with modifier keys to zoom.

+- Open video in Picture in Picture or other options: Double right click (two-finger click).

+  - Move the Picture in Picture window more precisely: Move while pressing the `Command` key.

 ### [System configs (Requiring reboot)](../src/remotes/macos_config.sh)